I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Creating a Good Coliseum Party

 Basically, there are several universal tips that I can give you when making a party in any RPG game.
 Although Flight Rising's emphasis is on the dragon breeding, the Coliseum has enough of an RPG that the fundamentals will hold up here.
-In Part 1 of Tips and Tricks, I mentioned that you will want to have a tank, a healer/backup damage dealer, and a main damage dealer.
+In the previous article, I mentioned that you will want to have a tank, a healer/backup damage dealer, and a main damage dealer.
 Here are some other things you should observe:

-- As noted in the sidebar to the right and glossed over in Part 1 of this hub, each element has a special debuff that only they can do, which is triggered upon using certain abilities of said element.
+- As noted in chat above and glossed over in my previous article, each element has a special debuff that only they can do, which is triggered upon using certain abilities of said element.
 Thus, it follows that you will want to have three dragons of different elements in your coliseum party.

 - A good coliseum party should have their weaknesses covered by each other if at all possible.
 For example, Water attacks deal only half damage to Ice enemies.
 You'll want to have a Fire dragon in your party to trump those Ice enemies.
 However, Fire is themselves weak to Earth and Shadow and deals only half damage to Water, so you'll want your third dragon to have some way of combating that.
 As you may already be figuring out, there's no way to make a no-weakness team, so I'd recommend you pick the three dragons that can best complement each other and have great debuffs.

-- Check the photo in the sidebar to the right to see the full list of elemental weaknesses and resistances for each dragon element (curiously, being weak against an element doesn't necessarily mean that your element does half damage to that element; the strengths and weaknesses system isn't as binary as in most other games.
+- Check the photo to see the full list of elemental weaknesses and resistances for each dragon element (curiously, being weak against an element doesn't necessarily mean that your element does half damage to that element; the strengths and weaknesses system isn't as binary as in most other games.

 - You'll want to make sure you use the right battle stones for each dragon role.
 For example, having Shred on a magic type dragon is terrible (as Shred does physical damage AND Meditate, which is the main Energy Stone for magic, debuffs the user's physical damage output for two turns as well).